Amami rabbit: Evolution

 Pentalagus is thought to be a descendant of Pliopentalagus, known from the Pliocene of China and Eastern to Central Europe.
+It is also closely related to the North American genus Aztlanolagus (which may be synonynous with Pliopentalagus), which became extinct sometime after 30,000 years ago.
+The closest living relative of the Amami rabbit has been suggested to be the Central African Bunyoro rabbit (Poelagus marjorita).
+Uniquely among rabbits, it has 46 diploid chromosomes.

+Etymology

+The generic name Pentalagus, as described by Marcus Ward Lyon Jr., refers to the Amami rabbit having five molars on each side of the upper jaw, rather than six like other extant leporids.
+The specific name furnessi refers to the original discoverer of the Amami rabbit, William Henry Furness III.

 Biology

 Diet

 The Amami rabbit feeds on over 29 species of plants, which incorporates 17 species of shrubs and 12 species of herbaceous plants, consuming mostly the sprouts, young shoots and acorns.
 It also eats nuts and cambium of a wide variety of plant species.
 It is observed that the Amami rabbit also feeds on the bark of stems and twigs of shrub plants.
 During summer, the Amami rabbit primarily feeds on Japanese pampas grass, and during winter, they primarily eat the acorns of the pasania tree.
 The Amami rabbit also eats the fruits of Balanophora yuwanensis, a parasitic flowering plant, for which they are the main distributors of seed.